Our customers have been hired by:

 The heading statement - your resume summary or resume objective - is likely to have the most eye time since it’s at the top of the page.

-Recruiters spend an average of just 6 seconds skimming resumes initially, so that makes a great summary or objective super important to get right.
+Recruiters spend an average of just 7 seconds skimming resumes initially, according to our HR statistics report.
+So, that makes a great summary or objective super important to get right.

 Follow our dos and don’ts of resumes’ heading statements to write one that will succeed.